nfdz/excel_for_flutter_localizations/README.md

 ### Breakdown of the Rules

-- The source of truth is the ARB file declared as template (`template-arb-file`).
-This file will never be modified by this tool.
+- The source of truth is the ARB file declared as template (`template-arb-file`) => **This file will never be modified by this tool**
-- When a translation entry is in Excel and in the ARB file of its language, the one in Excel will be used.
+- When a translation entry is in Excel and in the ARB file of its language => **The one in Excel will be used**
-- When a translation entry is not present in the ARB template file, it will be deleted from Excel and all other ARBs.
+- When a translation entry is not present in the ARB template file => **It will be deleted from Excel and all other ARBs**
-- When a translation entry is not present in Excel but is present in the translated ARBs, the present translations will be used for the ARBs and for the Excel.
+- When a translation entry is not present in Excel but is present in the translated ARBs => **The present translations will be used for the ARBs and for the Excel**
-- When a translation entry has changed its text in the reference language (`template-arb-file`), this translation will be updated in Excel.
-Be careful because the rest of the languages ​​will continue to use the value they have in Excel.
-To update the translations, the idea is to go through Excel.
+- When a translation entry has changed its text in the reference language (`template-arb-file`) => **This translation will be updated in Excel**
+  - Be careful because the rest of the languages ​​will continue to use the value they have in Excel.
+To update the translations, the idea is to go through the Excel.

 #### New and Fuzzy Translations

 The first column of the Excel will have an `X` when:
 - The translation entry is new.
 - The translation entry has changed in the reference language (`template-arb-file`).

+#### Disabled Columns

+There is a greyish background colour in the cells that should not be modified under any circumstances in the Excel file.
+The reason is that they will not produce any change in the ARBs and may be misleading.
+They are: `context`, `key`, `reference translation`.

 ## Install